alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 but at this point they apply beautifully: we have shown that simulating a complete universe requires at least infinite computers, and then probably exotic universes.
+We may as well postulate that our universe is the dream of an elf living in the forests of Lothlórien, and we will have exactly the same proof (or even logic behind it).

 ## What Is in a Simulation?